QAR to INR Forecast & Outlook

 💸 Transfer implications

-- Expats: sending money to India may find current conditions less favourable than recent levels if the pair remains pressured.
+- Expats: sending money to India may find current exchange conditions less favourable than recent levels.

 🧭 Key drivers